By Lambert Strether of Corrente.

 — Washingtonian (@washingtonian) April 6, 2018

 “West Virginia Teachers Learned from 1970s Miners” [Labor Notes].
 “But the West Virginia labor history I remember was more recent: the decade-long wave of wildcat strikes in the 1970s and the victories of the Miners for Democracy.
 That’s part of the teachers’ heritage, too as near to some as a retired dad, if he survived the Black Lung.
 In fact, those no-holds-barred wildcats, against both the coal bosses and utterly corrupt—even murderous—union leaders were a big part of the reason Labor Notes was founded, in 1979.
-Through the 1970s miners kept on with … .These strikes were often provoked by safety hazards—caused by mechanization and speedup—and miners didn’t have time to wait for the grievance procedure.
+Through the 1970s miners kept on with thousands of wildcat strikes, spread through ‘stranger picketing.’
+It was simple: if you went to work in the morning and there was a picket line of miners there, even folks you’d never met, you didn’t cross… .These strikes were often provoked by safety hazards—caused by mechanization and speedup—and miners didn’t have time to wait for the grievance procedure.
 In one big wildcat in 1975, half the UMW’s members were on strike.
 In 1977, wildcats added up to 2.5 million worker days.”
 Touchingly, Bill and Hillary crossed a picket line on their first date, in 1971.

 “Outside Disneyland, a Reminder for Governments to Be Careful What They Wish for” [Governing].
 “Every one-company town struggles with how to negotiate the needs and wants of the local economy’s 800-pound gorilla.
 In Anaheim, that struggle boils down to one simple question: Can a city built around the Magic Kingdom ever say no to the demands of the Mouse?”